Changissnz/selfinterest/README.md

 as specific movement.
 But in the informatic representation, a sizable portion of the matters of information, the generalities are thesis and are preferentially used, instead of plots centering around the specific individuals alongside universals such as the Seven Deadly Sins and innocence, to distinguish groups of human population.
-An example of the bias-complexity tradeoff, reinforced by the will that leads to self-interests that cannot conduct meaningful communication and fair exchange.
+An application of the bias-complexity tradeoff, reinforced by the will that leads to self-interests that cannot conduct meaningfully bonding communication and fair exchange.
+There exist no universal relation between information and the spatiotemporal freedoms given to self-interest.
+Information is an asset, and intellect is a gift for self-interest.
+In the first exists the potential to exchange, apply, or produce the asset, and is by no means a guarantee of anything past the point of its existence.
+Societal utility places expectations different for different cultures.
+It is noteworthy to mention three categories of intellect, the base utilizer of information: Greek, Egyptian, and Chinese.
+This next generalization of these three categories will disservice the nuances of the whole truth, but is a credible way of understanding the differences in utility of information.
+Greek culture emphasizes the intellectual pursuit to value the as-is quality of information, and is arguably conducive towards the greatest spans of personal freedoms granted to every intellectual.
+The Egyptians view information as vital only so far as for application; this is seen in their relatively Philistine culture and technological constructs, characteristically, the Pyramids.
+And the Chinese view information as closely tied to intellect in the sense of the institution of education: be subservient to the instructor, study hard, and apply the knowledge acquired for the bureaucracy.